 - Local Partnerships;

 - Individuals, land-owners and private developers;

-- Parish Councils;
+- Parish Councils:

 - Community Groups;

 - Lancashire County Council;

 - Relevant government departments and agencies such as, the Environment Agency, the Highways Agency, Natural England and English Heritage;

 - Statutory Undertakers (gas, water, sewerage, electricity, telecommunications etc.);

 - Public Transport Operators; and

 - Health Providers.

-Each have had the opportunity to contribute to the development of the evidence base for the LDF and in drawing up the options presented at this Publication stage through the regulation 18 stage consultation.
+Each have had the opportunity to contribute to the development of the evidence base for the LDF and in drawing up the options.